goosst/HomeAutomation/README.md

 ## install ebusd
 It's an awesome tool, it's however a challenge to find your way :).
 - installed on raspberry pi 3
+- used raspbian lite
 - follow these instructions: https://github.com/john30/ebusd-debian/blob/master/README.md
-- I've had some weird issues: https://github.com/john30/ebusd/issues/276
+- I've had some weird issues that magically got resolved: https://github.com/john30/ebusd/issues/276
-- check with: `dmesg | grep cp210` if it's added to ttUSB0 (only relevant if you're using cp210 as uart device of course) output should look something like this:
+- check with: `dmesg | grep cp210` if the adpater is added to ttUSB0 (only relevant if you're using cp210 as uart device of course) output should look something like this:
 ```pi@raspberrypi:/ $ dmesg | grep cp210
 [    3.826051] usbcore: registered new interface driver cp210x